rohnghub/html-portfolio/README.md

 # html-portfolio
-This is not my final work and it still needs a lot of revisions.
-I'll update it as soon as possible.
+This project is a work in progress and remains subject to further revisions.
+Updates will be implemented as soon as possible.